lino-framework/lino/docs/dev/install.rst

 working copies of version-controlled software projects, `cd` to that directory and and do::

+  $ mkdir ~/repositories
+  $ cd ~/repositories
   $ git clone https://github.com/lsaffre/lino.git

-You should now have a subdirectory called `lino`, which contains a file :xfile:`setup.py`, a file :xfile:`README.rst` and a whole tree of other files and directories.
+You should now have a directory called `~/repositories/lino`, which contains a file :xfile:`setup.py`, a file :xfile:`README.rst` and a whole tree of other files and directories.

 Installation
 ------------